j-mongare/UUPS-Upgradeable-Treasury-Practice-Project-/README.md

 This repository is intended for:

-Developers learning UUPS upgradeable contracts
+*Developers learning UUPS upgradeable contracts *Lawyers learning solidity...lol

-Engineers practicing storage layout safety

-Students preparing for Solidity interviews or audits

-Anyone moving beyond basic proxy tutorials

 ⚠️ Disclaimer